 For me it wasn’t knowing he was the one, it was when I knew I trusted him enough to commit to him for the rest of our lives.
-His sister is opinionated and bossy, he was discussing our upcoming plans, and referred to my daughter as “our daughter,” and she lost her mind about it.
-Several things were said by her about me, my integrity, my daughters integrity, and that I was nothing but a mid-life crisis.
-My Future Husband lost it, he was so mad about her talking like that about me, I could hear him perfectly on another floor of our house.
+His sister is opinionated and bossy, but when he was discussing our upcoming plans, he referred to my daughter as “our daughter.”
+His sister lost her mind about it.
+Several things were said by her about me, my integrity, my daughter’s integrity, including that I was nothing but a mid-life crisis.
+My future husband lost it and was so mad about her talking like that about me.
+I could hear him perfectly on another floor of our house.
 He doesn’t talk to her at all anymore, though their relationship was pretty bad before that.

-My moment was knowing that no matter what we were the most important people in his life, and he would defend us to anyone.
-That it didn’t matter to him that he wasn’t my daughters biological father, but he was the man who’d stepped up and chosen to be Dad.
+My moment was knowing that no matter what, we were the most important people in his life and he would defend us to anyone.
+The fact that it didn’t matter to him that he wasn’t my daughters biological father, but he was the man who’d stepped up and chosen to be Dad was importnt.
 After that I couldn’t see a single reason to not want to spend the rest of my life with him.
 Our daughter is so happy to give him a hug and kiss at the end of the aisle on our wedding day, when he “officially” becomes her dad.

 – submitted by DaniGirl03